saifeemustafaq/stuco/README.md

 ## Personal and Professional Development

+1. Thinking, Fast and Slow
+   Author: Daniel Kahneman
+   Price: $13.55

+2. Superconnector: Stop Networking and Start Building Business Relationships that Matter
+   Authors: Scott Gerber, Ryan Paugh
+   Price: $41.37

+3. Running Lean: Iterate from Plan A to a Plan That Works
+   Author: Ash Maurya
+   Price: $23.12

+## Finance and Economics

 1. The Psychology of Money: Timeless lessons on wealth, greed, and happiness
    Author: Morgan Housel
    Price: $10.99

-2. Thinking, Fast and Slow
+2. Accounting for Non-Accountants: Financial Accounting Made Simple for Beginners (Basics for Entrepreneurs and Small Business Owners) (Quick Start Your Business)
-   Author: Daniel Kahneman
+   Author: Wayne Label
-   Price: $13.55
+   Price: $9.96

+## Communication and Negotiation

-3. Never Split the Difference: Negotiating as if Your Life Depended on It
+1. Never Split the Difference: Negotiating as if Your Life Depended on It
    Author: Chris Voss
    Price: $9.75

-4. Talk Like Ted
+2. Talk Like Ted
    Author: Carmine Gallo
    Price: $10.49

-5. Superconnector: Stop Networking and Start Building Business Relationships that Matter
-   Authors: Scott Gerber, Ryan Paugh
-   Price: $41.37

-6. The Mom Test: How to talk to customers & learn if your business is a good idea when everyone is lying to you
+3. The Mom Test: How to talk to customers & learn if your business is a good idea when everyone is lying to you
    Author: Rob Fitzpatrick
    Price: $17.99

-7. Accounting for Non-Accountants: Financial Accounting Made Simple for Beginners (Basics for Entrepreneurs and Small Business Owners) (Quick Start Your Business)
-   Author: Wayne Label
-   Price: $9.96

-8. Running Lean: Iterate from Plan A to a Plan That Works
-   Author: Ash Maurya
-   Price: $23.12
+## Design Thinking and Creativity

-9. Design Thinking and Innovation Metrics: Powerful Tools to Manage Creativity, OKRs, Product, and Business Success (Design Thinking Series)
+1. Design Thinking and Innovation Metrics: Powerful Tools to Manage Creativity, OKRs, Product, and Business Success (Design Thinking Series)
    Author: Michael Lewrick
    Price: $26.13